-Following our recent consultation, the revised Strategic Plan sets out how ESS will work over the next three years to carry out its role to scrutinise, investigate and then secure compliance with, and improvements to the effectiveness of, Scotland's environmental laws.
+This Plan, now approved by the Scottish Parliament, sets out how ESS will work to deliver the role and functions given to us by the Continuity Act - to scrutinise, investigate and then secure compliance with, and improvements to the effectiveness of, Scotland's environmental laws - and in doing so deliver for Scotland's Environment and its people.

-I would like to thank all those who met with ESS and provided consultation responses and comments to help refine the draft.
-It was heartening to see such a positive response to the proposals in the draft Plan and such helpful and insightful suggestions on the detail and phrasing from a wide range of organisations and individuals.
+In our interim strategic plan, I committed to ESS consulting widely to develop our approach.
+I would like to thank all those who engaged with us to progress the plan to where it is today.
+It was heartening to see such a positive response to the consultation on the proposed Strategic Plan and such helpful and insightful suggestions on the detail, from a wide range of organisations and individuals.

 In Scotland, we have a high level of ambition for our environment.
 Only by working together can we achieve the best environmental outcomes, for both nature and people.
 Collaboration will be key, and I am committed to ensuring that ESS works collaboratively, openly and transparently in carrying out its functions.
-These are embedded in the principles and values set out in the Strategic Plan.
-Since we vested, the last 12 months have provided a rich opportunity to meet, build relationships, and work with a wide range of organisations and individuals in Scotland, across the UK and internationally.
+These are embedded in our principles and values that are set out in the Strategic Plan.

+Since we vested on 1 October 2021, ESS has had a rich opportunity to meet, build relationships, and work with a wide range of organisations and individuals in Scotland, across the UK and internationally.
 This has given ESS a valuable insight into areas of concern, the scale of our task and the challenges to come, as well as supporting our work to refine our proposed approach and to undertake our first investigations.

-There is a substantial amount of interest in the work of ESS, and this was a key theme emerging from the consultation.
-Alongside the plan, work is underway to finalise a communications strategy and to update our website, where we will share progress and highlight how people can raise concerns and support our work.
+There has never been a more crucial time to act for our environment and there is, rightly so, a substantial and increasing interest in the work of ESS.
+Alongside our plan, work is underway to finalise a communications strategy and to update our website, where we will share progress, and highlight how people can raise concerns with ESS and support our work.